kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

   falling through to `Unconfined`.
-This fix will be included in the same release as the alpha feature gate and backported to all supported kubelet minor versions. **Beta promotion (feature gate on by default) requires that the seccomp fallthrough fix has been backported to and released in all supported kubelet versions**, so that no supported kubelet silently falls through to Unconfined for an unrecognized profile type.
+This fix will be included in the same release as the alpha feature gate and backported to all supported kubelet minor versions. **Beta promotion (feature gate on by default) requires that the seccomp fallthrough fix is present in the `.0` release of the oldest supported kubelet minor version.** Since Kubernetes does not require kubelet upgrades before API server upgrades, a cluster could be running kubelet `1.y-3.0` (the very first patch of the oldest supported minor version).
+A backport released in a later patch (e.g., `1.y-3.9`) does not help because that kubelet was never required to be updated.
+Practically, if the fix lands in `1.X.0`, beta can happen earliest when `1.X` is the oldest supported kubelet version (API server at `1.X+3`).
 This is a hard prerequisite, not a best-effort backport.
 The scheduler should avoid placing pods with OCI profiles on nodes with old kubelets;
   [Node Declared Features (KEP-5328)][ndf] can be used for this.
 If a pod